peter-evans/locust-docker/README.md

 ## Kubernetes Deployment

 1. Create a ConfigMap containing your locustfile.py and its dependencies.
-The command below creates a config map containing files placed in the local directory `locust-tasks`.
+The command below creates a ConfigMap containing files placed in the local directory `locust-tasks`.

 	```bash
 	kubectl create configmap locust-configmap --from-file=locust-tasks/